DataDog/datadog-agent/docs/agent/integration.md

 "C:\Program Files\Datadog\Datadog Agent\embedded\agent.exe" integration remove datadog-vsphere
 ```

-Removing and integration does not remove the corresponding configuration folder in the `conf.d` directory.
+Removing an integration does not remove the corresponding configuration folder in the `conf.d` directory.

 ## Show information about an integration